 But the first step can be a hard one, especially if you intend to step into a pride parade or a party alone.
 Finding a friend who would come along can be less intimidating and places like As You Are WE Community can help with finding that one first friend without necessarily outing yourself on the community platform online which is built to help people make LGBT friends online.

 The platform offers access to LGBTQ conversations without needing to out yourself and no pressure to necessarily engage with all discussion.
 It can be the place to find that one friend whom you can step out for queer events.

-The many ways you can help you make LGBTQ friends online or offline, as we listed, there are many obstacles in the online world, but whether you prefer to meet LGBTQ people in person or online, to develop a friendship, or looking to date them, there are options.
+There are many ways you can help you learn how to find LGBTQ friends.
+Even so, there are many obstacles in the online world, but whether you prefer to meet LGBTQ people in person or online, to develop a friendship, or looking to date them, there are options.
 You just need to make sure you think about things all the way through, stay safe, protect yourself, and do what makes you feel comfortable.
 That way, you can meet people and expand your life without putting yourself at risk.